-We continued to make progress toward common assessments in all content areas.
-A team of 14 educators went to the Sacramento Solution Tree PLC Institute in July, 2022 and brought back materials and information to the staff.
-PLC trainings and team support will continue with our Solution Tree PD and consultant activities.
+We continued to make progress toward alignment of our essential standards, common assessments, and grading in all content areas.
+PLC trainings and team support will continue with our Solution Tree and Marzano PD activities.

 Briefly describe any major differences between the intended implementation and/or the budgeted expenditures to implement the strategies/activities to meet the articulated goal.